- Corporate and Business Organizations

 - Representing lenders in the sale and participation of EXIM Bank insured and guaranteed transactions to the Private Export Funding Corporation (PEFCO)

-Sean has presented seminars on compliance with the U.S. Foreign Corrupt Practices Act and the U.S. Anti-Boycott Laws.
+Sean has presented seminars on compliance with the U.S. Foreign Corrupt Practices Act, U.S. Export Controls, and the U.S. Anti-Boycott Laws.
 He has written and presented on topics involving programs and products of the Export-Import Bank of the United States.

 Sean is admitted to practice in the District of Columbia and the Commonwealth of Virginia.